Sahel13/Sahel13.github.io/index.md

 ## Recent News

+- **2025-09**: Our paper [Sequential Monte Carlo for Policy Optimization in Continuous POMDPs](https://arxiv.org/abs/2505.16732) has been accepted to NeurIPS 2025!
 - **2025-07**: If you're attending [MCM
   2025](https://ccbatiit.github.io/mcm2025/), my coauthor [Adrien Corenflos](https://adriencorenflos.github.io/) will be giving a talk on our